Bleeding time test: what it’s for, procedure & results explained

-Bleeding Time is a functional test of blood clotting which includes the blood vessel wall’s contribution, and also indirectly assesses platelet function.
-It is performed by making a small incision on the skin and measuring, in seconds, the time taken for bleeding to stop.
+Bleeding time is a functional test of blood clotting which includes the blood vessel wall’s contribution, and also indirectly assesses platelet function.

-A blood pressure cuff is inflated on the upper arm to a standardised pressure, then a small cut is made on the forearm (avoiding any veins) and the time until bleeding stops completely is measured.
+A blood pressure cuff is first inflated on the upper arm to a standardised pressure, then a small incision is made on the forearm (avoiding any veins) and the time until bleeding stops completely (in seconds) is measured.

 A prolonged bleeding time may be due to:

 - Decreased platelet function – for example due to kidney failure or aspirin therapy